 The GCF has been extensively subjected to protein analysis to understand its composition during inflammation and its potential use as a biomarker for disease activity.
 A site-specific analysis of the proteins can be done to analyze a particular component of GCF.
 At one point in time, a single analyte is usually investigated due to the small volume of GCF collected.
 Various techniques employed for protein analysis include,

 This test uses gel electrophoresis to separate denatured proteins by mass.
-After electrophoresis, proteins are transferred onto the membrane where they are reacted with specific antibodies.
+After electrophoresis, proteins are transferred onto the membrane where they are made to react with specific antibodies.
 Subsequently, a secondary antibody which is covalently attached to an easily assayed enzyme or radiolabel binds to the primary antibody.
-After the antigen-antibody reaction is over, either autoradiography or chemiluminescence are used to detect radiolabeled antibodies or enzyme labeled antibodies, respectively.
+After the antigen-antibody reaction is over, either autoradiography or chemiluminescence are used to detect radiolabeled antibodies or enzyme-labeled antibodies, respectively.
 The film with the bound proteins can be kept for a long time and can be scanned at any time to quantify the protein levels.

 Multiplex protein analysis:

 A multiplex assay is a type of assay that simultaneously measures multiple analytes (dozens or more) in a single run/cycle of the assay.
 This assay is used to detect multiple biomolecules of a given class (e.g., m-RNA or proteins) in a biological sample of GCF.